- Secondary Matters

-Our Early Learning Centre is made up of Nursery and Reception classes, for children aged 3-5.
+Our LaunchPad is made up of Nursery (age 3-4) and Reception (age 4-5) classes.

 Children’s experiences of school at this age should be happy, active, exciting, and fun.
 We believe every child deserves the best possible start in life and the support that enables them to fulfil their potential.
 Children develop quickly in these early years and a child’s experiences before the age of five will have a major impact on their future life chances.
 We work very closely with parents to understand and observe the development of each child; we are a real partner to each family in terms of supporting the child’s growth.
 We believe that parents are the people who know their children best, hence we value our partnership with home in determining ways to support each child to ensure they reach their true potential.